corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 3. Check which flows are on your CorDapp.
   1. Go to the **FlowStarterRPCOps** heading.
-  2. Run the GET request for registered flows (`GET /flowstarter/registeredFlows`).
+  2. Run the GET request for registered flows: `GET /flowstarter/registeredFlows`
   3. Select **Execute** to run the flow.
 This flow does not take in any parameters.

   This returns the `LaunchProbeFlow`.

-4. Start the `LaunchProbeFlow` by sending a POST request (`POST /flowstarter/startFlow`).
+4. Start the `LaunchProbeFlow` by sending a POST request: `POST /flowstarter/startFlow`.
 Pass the following parameters:

 ```
 {